fleetingbytes/shell-scripts/notes-on-mktemp.md

 | 19   | TMPDIR=$TEST_TEMP_DIR mktemp -p $FALLBACK_DIR -t my_prefix                   | $FALLBACK_DIR/my_prefix.WiVEiziQt9                                 |
 | 20   | TMPDIR=$TEST_TEMP_DIR mktemp -p $FALLBACK_DIR -t my_prefix my_template.XXX   | $FALLBACK_DIR/my_prefix.eKNRL05mhO my_template.fXl                 |

+More test cases were run for the review of the man page.
-While the presented test set sufficiently reveal behavior of mktemp, more test cases were run for the revie of the man page.
+The presented test set was reduce to sufficiently reveal the behavior of mktemp for the sake of the argument.

 ## Man Page Review